 David J. Christopher is the chief of operations for the United States Copyright Office.
 He was appointed to the position effective December 17, 2012.

-As chief of operations, Christopher will supervise the day-to-day operations of the Copyright Office, including financial controls, budget, human capital, statutory royalty investments, mandatory deposit and acquisitions, contracts and strategic planning functions.
-He will work closely with senior managers in technology, registration, policy and the greater Library of Congress, as the Office concludes a two-year transitional work plan and begins to implement new initiatives and direction, including for records search, repositories and fee adjustments.
-His first assignment will be to oversee a strategic reorganization of the Copyright Office, to better align the business functions with business needs and better manage resources, according to Pallante.
+In his position as chief of operations, Christopher supervises the day-to-day operations of the Office, including financial controls, budget, human capital, statutory royalty investments, mandatory deposit and acquisitions, contracts, and strategic planning functions.
+He works closely with senior Copyright Office managers in technology, registration, and policy and with the greater Library of Congress.

 Christopher earned his MA in international commerce and policy from George Mason University and his BA from the University of Tennessee.
 He also holds a certificate from the Harvard Kennedy School of Government.

 About the USCO

 Congress established the Copyright Office as a separate department within the Library of Congress in 1897 and created the position of Register of Copyrights to lead it.
 The United States Copyright Office administers the nation’s copyright laws as set forth in the Copyright Act and provides impartial assistance to Congress, the courts, and executive branch agencies on questions of national and international copyright law and policy.